alexandruspark/PEC2/README.md

 # PEC2
-Formula 1 pit-stop checker depending on remaining fuel laps, tire type, tire wear and whether a safety car is deployed or not
+Formula 1 pit-stop checker depending on remaining fuel laps, tire type, tire wear and whether a safety car is deployed or not in C

 Example:
 INPUT